imCodePartnerAB/imcms/docs/content-management/document/base.rst

 - FULL - role with this permission have access to any configuration of current document (usual it is **admin**)

-More information about custom permission sets configuration is in :doc:`Text Document Management <content-management/document/text-document>` section
+More information about custom permission sets configuration is in :doc:`Text Document Management </content-management/document/text-document:#Edit Permissions>` section

 .. image:: base/_static/02-EditAccess.png